 Use of New Preparedness Tool Can Help Hospitals Determine Their Ability to Respond to Unexpected Surges Due to Mass Shootings, Terrorist Attacks, or Future Pandemics

-As the COVID-19 pandemic wanes in the U.S., a new study from the University of Maryland School of Medicine (UMSOM) and University of Maryland Medical Center (UMMC) finds that hospitals nationwide may not be adequately prepared for the next pandemic.
+A new study from the University of Maryland School of Medicine (UMSOM) finds that hospitals nationwide may not be adequately prepared for the next pandemic or mass casualty crisis.
 A 10-year analysis of hospitals’ preparedness for pandemics and other mass casualty events found only marginal improvements in a measurement to assess preparedness during the years leading up to the COVID-19 pandemic.
-The study was published last month in the Journal of Healthcare Management.
+The study was published in June in the Journal of Healthcare Management.

 “Our work links objective healthcare data to a hospital score that assesses the ability to save lives in a disaster,” said study lead author David Marcozzi, MD, Professor of Emergency Medicine at UMSOM and Chief Clinical Officer/Senior Vice President at UMMC.
 “It attempts to fill a glaring gap in the national conversation on the need for improved assessments of and the opportunity for better hospital planning to assure readiness.”

-To conduct the research, Dr. Marcozzi, who is also the COVID-19 Incident Commander for the University of Maryland Medical System, and his colleagues first developed and published a surge index tool that linked standard reported hospital information to healthcare preparedness elements.
+To conduct the research, Dr. Marcozzi, who is also the COVID-19 Incident Commander for the University of Maryland Medical System / University of Maryland, Baltimore / University of Maryland School of Medicine, and his colleagues first developed and published a surge index tool that linked standard reported hospital information to healthcare preparedness elements.
 The tool, called the Hospital Medical Surge Preparedness Index (HMSPI), used data from 2005 to 2014 to produce a score designed to predict how well a hospital can handle a sudden influx in patients due to a mass shooting or infectious disease outbreak.
 Such data included the size of the medical staff, the number of hospital beds, and the amount of equipment and supplies.

 Medical surge capacity is an important measure to assess a hospital’s ability to expand quickly beyond normal services to meet an increased demand for healthcare.
 The Las Vegas mass shooting in 2017, for example, sent more than 500 concertgoers to local hospitals.
 During the early weeks of the COVID-19 pandemic, New York City hospitals were under siege with 4,000 patients hospitalized.
 To calculate the HMSPI, researchers input data from four important metrics.